SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *...But you're me?*

 Before she could think about it anymore she spotted her destination and started descending down to it.
 Landing a few steps from the door she trotted into the establishment.
 She looked around, not seeing Pinkie anywhere she trotted up the stairs and knocked on her door.

+Waiting a few moments with no answer she knocks again.
+After another moment with no answer, she says, "Pinkie, are you in there?" then places her ear against the door.

+Not hearing any response she opens the door and walks inside, looking around, she finds out why she hadn't got an answer, Pinkie was still in bed.

+Rainbow trotted to her bedside and placed her hoof on Pinkie's resting form saying, "Pinkie?" as she gently shook her.

+Pinkie didn't wake up, instead whispering in her sleep, "Rarity..
+I want to kiss.. you.."

+Rainbow tried again, shaking her a little harder, "Pinkie?"

+This time it seemed to work, as Pinkie opened her eyes and started to yawn.

+Turning to Rainbow she asked, "hi Dashie, what's up?"

+"I came over to help you plan your date, and to eat breakfast if you're willing to make some," Rainbow answered as her stomach growled.

+"Sure," Pinkie said with a smile as she got out of bed.
+She started to stretch before trotting to the door, "let's go downstairs and I'll make us something deliciously delectable."

+Rainbow followed her out her door and down into the restaurant's kitchen.

+"Got any requests?"
+Pinkie asked.